artibet/react-sidebar-layout/README.md

 ### Sidebar Logo

-Now lets add the application's logo.
+Now let's add the application's logo.
 The layout component supports two kind of logos.
 One that is placed at the top of the sidebar (**sidebarLogo** prop) and one that is placed at the left side of the topbar (**topbarLogo** prop).
-The later is displayed normally when the screen size is bellow breakpoint but this behavior can be altered through props.
+The latter is displayed normally when the screen size is bellow breakpoint but this behavior can be altered through props.

 The logo can be anything that react renders.
 For this demo purposes we use a simple h1 tag.
 A good design practice is to create the logo as a separate react component and pass it to SidebarLayout as prop: